Why Posting on Social Media After an Accident Can Hurt Your Case

 To understand how your social media posts can hurt your personal injury claim for compensation, it’s helpful to know the true purpose of insurance companies and the tactics they may use to deny you fair compensation for your injuries.

 Insurance companies care about their profits and their bottom lines.
 It’s profits that drive insurance companies when they are handling claims.
-Their objective is to reduce the amount of money they have to pay out in claims while holding onto as much profit as possible.
+They aim to reduce the money they must pay in claims while holding on as much profit as possible.

 So, when insurance companies investigate accidents after receiving claims for injuries their policyholders have caused, their goal is to limit their financial liability.
 They want to pay you the least amount of compensation possible.
 Insurance adjusters (insurance company employees who handle accident investigations and claims) will try to find evidence that they can use to either deny your claim or reduce your compensation.

 Kentucky is a pure comparative fault state, meaning that your compensation is reduced by the percentage of fault you had in the accident.
-Insurance adjusters seek to find evidence that you were more responsible for the accident to reduce how much they may have to pay you or to claim that you aren’t owed compensation at all.
+Insurance adjusters seek evidence that you were more responsible for the accident to reduce how much they may have to pay you or to claim that you aren’t owed compensation.
 This is why they will be reviewing all your social media accounts.
 They’ll try to find anything they can use to reduce the value of your claim.

-Call the Personal Injury Lawyers at Sampson Law Firm for Help With Your Claim or Case
+Call the Personal Injury Lawyers at The Sampson Law Firm